MetaMudraGames/Orbital-judgement-day/SETUP_GUIDE.md

 ### Option D: Other Interfaces

 Any interface that allows custom system prompts will work.
-The key requirement is that the ENTIRE `.mudra` file content must be loaded as the system instruction before the conversation begins.
+The key requirement is that the ENTIRE specification file content must be loaded as the system instruction before the conversation begins.

 ---